Coxsackievirus Infections

 8. Central nervous system (CNS) inflammation:

-1) Aseptic meningitis: Coxsackie virus infection is the underlying cause in the majority of cases.
+1) Aseptic meningitis: Coxsackievirus infection is a leading cause.
 Epidemics usually occur in September and October.
-The course of the disease is typical as in viral meningitis, sometimes accompanied by rash, gastroenteritis, or pharyngitis.
+The disease follows a typical course for viral meningitis, sometimes accompanied by rash, gastroenteritis, or pharyngitis.
 Signs and symptoms usually resolve within ~7 days in children but may persist longer in adults.

 2) Encephalitis may occur independently or in conjunction with meningitis.
-The majority of patients (except for neonates) reach full recovery; permanent neurologic complications and death occur rarely.
+The majority of patients, except neonates, reach full recovery; permanent neurologic complications and death are rare.

 3) Myelitis.

-9. Other manifestations: GI infection, hepatitis, acute pancreatitis, epididymo-orchitis, urinary tract infection, conjunctivitis; Coxsackie viruses are thought to contribute to the pathogenesis of type 1 diabetes.
+9. Other manifestations: GI infection, hepatitis, acute pancreatitis, epididymo-orchitis, urinary tract infections, conjunctivitis.
+Coxsackieviruses are thought to contribute to the pathogenesis of type 1 diabetes.

 DiagnosisTop